sentinel-seed/sentinel/docs/PURPOSE_GATE.md

 ## Fiduciary AI Connection

-The Purpose Gate is the foundation of **Fiduciary AI** — the concept that AI agents managing user assets have a duty to act in the user's best interest.
+The Purpose Gate is the foundation of **Fiduciary AI**, the concept that AI agents managing user assets have a duty to act in the user's best interest.

 ```python
 from sentinelseed.fiduciary import FiduciaryValidator